philhawksworth/hawksworx.com/content/blog/unobtrusify-your-javascript.md

     First of all, I wrote the text for the page.
 I chose a simple statement and tried to structure it such that it would make sense regardless of which sections were expanded.
 </p>
 <p>
-    Then I used the simplest HTML markup I could to logically represent the content with its various headings.  <a href="http://unobtrusify.com/justhtml.html" title="Unobtrusify.com - Unobtrusive Javascript for Progressive Enhancement (HTML only)">This is how the page would look</a> to text-only browsers search engines, web-crawlers and screen-readers.
+    Then I used the simplest HTML markup I could to logically represent the content with its various headings.  <a href="http://unobtrusify.hawksworx.com/justhtml.html" title="Unobtrusify - Unobtrusive Javascript for Progressive Enhancement (HTML only)">This is how the page would look</a> to text-only browsers search engines, web-crawlers and screen-readers.
 </p>
 <p>
     I then used a well-known CSS technique to replace the text in the headings with images.
 This would ensure that the text would remain for non-human consumers of the site, while the images would be presented to those able to appreciate them.
 The technique is simple.
 You prevent the browser from scrolling the content of your element with <code>overflow:hidden</code> and then scoot the text out of the way with <code>text-indent</code>.
 Now that the way is clear, you can display an image with <code>background-image</code>.
 Be sure to specify the dimensions of your desired image as the <code>background-image</code> property will not resize your element to the correct size automatically.
 The CSS would look something like this: